 - The money has to be invested/donated in a way that’s specified by the CBI program legislation

 - A citizenship and a passport will be granted to you as a result

 Now that you’re up to speed with the very basics of what a citizenship by investment program entails, let’s have a gander at what Antigua and Barbuda have to offer, specifically.

+Antigua and Barbuda is a country in the West Indies, comprising two major (Antigua and Barbuda) and several smaller islands.
 A quick flight from North America and a longer one from Europe, the country really has plenty to offer to the foreign investor.

 English speaking and part of the Commonwealth (ex-British colony), Antigua and Barbuda thrives on tourism, which generates approximately 60% of its GDP.
 Over a million people – mostly Americans, Canadians, and Europeans – visit the country every year.

-They’ve capitalized beautifully on their beaches, coves, and lagoons.
+Antigua and Barbuda has capitalized beautifully on their beaches, coves, and lagoons.
 Antigua has built some of the most exclusive resorts in the world and Barbuda continues attracting people with its untouched and raw natural beauty, and fewer facilities as well.